Sampul-CodeMine/AirBnB_clone/README.md

 ## How Program is Executed

-### Your shell should work like this in interactive mode:
+### Your shell should work like this in interactive mode

 ```bash
 $ ./console.py